Simple Board-and-Spade Method

 Straight Wooden Board / Plank

-A straight plank is placed along the edge of the garden bed and used as a guide for cutting.
-Any rigid, straight board works.
+A plank with a straight edge is placed along the garden bed and used as a guide for edging.

 π Straight boards or garden edging guides on Amazon